Upper Peninsula Brewing Company Building: History

 In 1895, the brewery had a production capacity of between 20,000 and 25,000 barrels per year, sold under the name of Drei Kaiser (Three Kings) beer.
 With the onset of World War I in 1913, the name was changed to "Castle Brew."

 Local prohibition groups pressured Marquette County to enact dry ordinances in 1916, four years before the beginning of country-wide Prohibition.
 When these ordinances were passed, the Upper Peninsula Brewing Company ended its beer production and went out of business, and Meeske moved to Duluth, Minnesota.

 After the Upper Peninsula Brewing Company folded, the stone buildings in the complex were used as warehouses for a trucking firm.
 However, most of the buildings were eventually abandoned and fell into disrepair.
 Meeske's office building was more heavily utilized, serving as a rock shop, a law firm, and an antique shop.
 In 1974 and 1975 most of the buildings were demolished, saving only the office building and a horse barn along Meeske Street that is now part of Jilbert's Dairy.
 Offices for Detroit and Northern Savings Bank were built on the site.
 In 1980, Meeske's office was listed on the National Register of Historic Places, and in 1982 the structure was purchased by Humboldt Ridge and restored.
-The building is currently home to the Marquette office of the law firm Numinen, DeForge & Mathieu, P.C.
+The building is currently home to the Marquette office of the law firm Numinen, DeForge & Toutant, P.C.